 Remember to keep your profile banner file size less than 10MB and save it on either JPEG or PNG formats (for regular profile banners).

-For further inspiration, here are some of the most popular twitch banners as of August 2021.
+For further inspiration, here are some of the most popular twitch banners.

 GenshinImpactOfficial is one the most popular Twitch channels thanks to its large global audience.
 See how their offline banner includes an announcement, as we have described previously.